Koredotcom/docs/docs/xo/agentai/configuration/widget-settings.md

 # Customizing the AgentAssist Widget

 The AgentAssist Settings page allows users to set the AgentAssist widget’s appearance.
-On this page, users can decide what features they want on the widget, how the widget’s search functionality should work, channel specific settings, the landing page, and the URL opening behavior.
+On this page, users can decide what features they want on the widget, how the widget’s search functionality should work, channel specific settings, and the URL opening behavior.

 The AgentAssist Settings page has the following sections: